-We will provide a set of educational activities which can be delivered in schools by the teachers themselves or by our trainers.
+We will provide an activity manual (PDF, 4 mb) which can be delivered in schools by the teachers themselves or by our trainers.
 Everyone who wants to use the material will be able to access it via our website.

 Training seminars for teachers

 In February 2022 we will deliver a series of ‘Core Skills’ training seminars for teachers, based on the Skills Builder tool, which provides an opportunity for participants to analyse the skills by breaking each of them down into teachable, measurable steps.

 Through these seminars, teachers will find out more about the tool and develop practical knowledge of how to assess their students’ skills in the following areas:

 - Listening: How we perceive, retain and process ideas and information.